 Teaching varies according to the module being studied but is mainly delivered through lectures supported by small-group tutorial work.
-There is an emphasis on interactive study through our virtual learning environment, Blackboard, from which you can access online learning resources at any time and from anywhere.
+There is an emphasis on interactive study through our virtual learning environment, Canvas, from which you can access online learning resources at any time and from anywhere

 Expert tuition and support